kamil-kw/kamil_cv_1st_project/README.md

-# Kamil Kwiatkowski Ciriculum Vitae
+# Kamil Kwiatkowski Curriculum Vitae

 ## Introduction

 Welcome to my first Full Stack Course project.
-This page is my "Welcome World" project a way for me to say Hi! to developers world.
+This page is my "Welcome World" project, a way for me to say Hi! to developers world.
 Webpage will tell you something more about myself and show my achievements

 # See live webpage here